What is a traction battery?

-The design of traction batteries is critical to providing a long and trouble-free operation in service.
-In order to achieve this, there are several key aspects of the traction cell or batteries’ construction which ensure that they are able to stand up to the demands of the cycle duty.
+The design to specification of traction batteries is critical in providing a long and trouble-free operation in service.
+In order to achieve this, there are several key aspects of the traction cell construction which ensure that they are able to stand up to the demands of the power battery cycle duty.
 The key components of the battery are the positive grid alloy, the active material chemistry and the method of separation and plate support.
 The deep discharge duty requires the traction battery to be recharged over a long period at a high-voltage.
 This oxidises the positive spine which causes grid growth and eventual failure as the positive conductor becomes completely converted to PbO2.
 The battery lead alloy therefore should have corrosion resistant properties and also strong enough to resist creep growth.
 Traction battery manufacturer in India Microtex, use special lead alloys with its proprietary formula of Antimony, Tin, Copper, Sulphur, Selenium & Arsenic additives, which have been developed over decades of experience to give maximum corrosion resistance & creep resistance for their tubular positive plates used in their traction batteries.

 Similarly, other factors such as the positive & negative active materials structure and their densities are of vital importance in providing the capacity and cycle-life required of lead-acid traction batteries.
 The tubular positive plates are dry-filled with a unique lead-oxide powder which again has been developed by Microtex over years of experience and laboratory testing.
 The processes also ensure that the correct, deep-cycle form of lead-dioxide (alpha PbO2) is formed in the positive tubes.
 Alongside this, the physical construction of the multitube and the internal support provide a space which collects material shed from the plates during battery cycling.
 This is important as capacity reduction and failure can occur from short circuit damage due to the shed active material creating a conducting bridge between the plates as the battery ages.